Jeremy England, Associate Professor of Physics

 Jacob Mitchell Gold

 Jacob is a math graduate student who studies the behavior of disordered systems that are driven by fluctuating external fields with complex time-correlations.
-The goal is to characterize how driven stead-states in such systems accumulate information about the statistics of their environment.
+The goal is to characterize how driven steady-states in such systems accumulate information about the statistics of their environment.

 Dr. Gili Bisker

 Gili is developing stochastic simulations of aggregating particulate matter subjected to patterned external drive fluctuations, with the goal of defining and characterizing novel types self-assembly in the far-from-equilibrium regime.

 Sumantra uses simulations of far-from-equilibrium chemical reactions to study the emergence of self-replication and other hallmarks of biological behavior at the cellular and sub-cellular level.

 Jordan is a Physics of Living Systems Fellow, and has worked on the theory of adaptation and computation in many-body assemblies.
 He brings expertise to the group in stochastic thermodynamics and the statistical physics of information flow in nonequilibrium systems.